ccho0208/2024-Summer-Project/readme.md

 # AI Summer Lecture Notes and Projects

-This repository contains materials and projects related to  artificial intelligence.
+This repository contains materials and projects related to deep neural networks.

 ## Table of Contents